liam2/liam2/doc/usersguide/source/processes.rst

      Depending on whether all individuals in each set have many different combinations of values or not, this is usually much faster than matching each individual in turn.
 It is thus **highly encouraged** to use this option if possible.
-It will become the default value in version 0.10.
+It will become the default value in a future version.
      This algorithm also scales better (O(N1g*N2g) instead of O(N1*N2) where N1g and N2g are the number of combination of values in each set and N1 and N2 are the number of individuals in each set).